 - Finance and banking

-- Tourism
+- Tourism and visitor spending

-- Numismatics (coin production and collectibles)
+- Numismatics and commemorative coin production

-Unlike major European markets such as Switzerland or Germany, San Marino does not have:
+Unlike major European gold centers such as Switzerland or Germany, San Marino does not have:

 - Large bullion exchanges